 I'm sure you've heard the old joke about the pastor who said, "This job would be great if it weren't for the people."
 Well, that's the way it is in many areas of life.
 Life would be great if it weren't for the people we had to deal with, but the fact is that we just can't get away from people.
 Life is made up with others all around us.
 And that's the way it was with Old Testament prophets.
 They dealt with people as well.
 For this reason, we've entitled this lesson, "The People of the Covenant."
-We'll examine three concepts: first, humanity and covenant, how did the Old Testament prophets see a covenant relationship between God and all people; second, Israel and covenant, what special role came to the people of Israel through covenant relationship; and then, finally, salvation and covenant community.
+We'll examine three concepts: first, humanity in covenant, how did the Old Testament prophets see a covenant relationship between God and all people; second, Israel in covenant, what special role came to the people of Israel through covenant relationship; and then, finally, salvation in covenant community.
 Let's look first at the way the prophets of the Old Testament understood all of humanity in covenant with God.

 If there's one thing that we know about people it is that they are different from each other.
 We come from different cultures and we have different personalities.
 But at the same time, we know that there are certain things that are common among all people.
 We all get hungry.
 We all need a friend.
 We all pay taxes.
 Well, the prophets knew that this was true about people as well.
 They understood that different nations of the earth were treated differently by the Lord because God had chosen Israel as his special people.
 But at the same time the prophets knew that God had also entered into covenant with all the nations of the earth.
 In this part of our lesson we're going explore these universal covenants and how the prophets represented these covenants to the nations of the earth.
 Although different Christian groups handle covenants differently, it is safe to say that many Christian traditions have seen five major covenant events in the Old Testament.
 These events significantly shaped the history of the Bible.
 At five different times, God established covenants between himself and his people through representative heads.
 These representatives were Adam, Noah, Abraham, Moses, and David.